JunjieLeiCoe/MSAE-fall2021-CodePrep/Topic-1/assignments/README.md

 # Print statement in Python
-In the `divmod` function that I defined, it will return 2 values.
+In the `divmod` function that predefined in Python3, it will return 2 values.
 Extarct these 2 values and print them in a formatted manner.

 The expect output should be like this: